Aelred of Rievaulx: Posthumous reputation

+Jocelyn of Furness, writing about Aelred after his death, described him as "a man of the highest integrity, of great practical wisdom, witty and eloquent, a pleasant companion, generous and discreet.
+And with all these qualities, he exceeded all his fellow prelates of the Church in his patience and tenderness.
+He was full of sympathy for the infirmities, both physical and moral, of others."

 Aelred was never formally canonised in the manner that was later established, but he became the centre of a cult in the north of England that was officially recognised by Cistercians in 1476.
 As such, he was venerated as a saint, with his body kept at Rievaulx.
 In the sixteenth century, before the dissolution of the monastery, John Leland, claims he saw Aelred's shrine at Rievaulx containing Aelred's body glittering with gold and silver.
-Today, Aelred of Rievaulx is listed as a saint on 12 January, the traditional date of his death, in the latest official edition of the Roman Martyrology, which expresses the official position of the Roman Catholic Church.
+Today, Aelred of Rievaulx is commemorated as a saint on 12 January, the traditional date of his death, in the latest official edition of the Roman Martyrology, which expresses the official position of the Catholic Church.

 He also appears in the calendars of various other Christian denominations.

 Much of Aelred's history is known because of the Life written about him by Walter Daniel shortly after his death.

 For many centuries his most famous work has been his Life of Saint Edward, King and Confessor.

 Aelred is remembered in the Church of England with a Lesser Festival and on the Episcopal Church calendar with a feast on 12 January.

-Sexuality

-The historian John Boswell has argued that Aelred was homosexual.
-In particular, his work De spirituali amicitia ("On Spiritual Friendship") reveals a "conscious homosexual orientation".
-Brian McGuire has concluded that "...his sexual identity remains uncertain", yet that in all likelihood it is a "typically twentieth-century misuse of medieval sources to translate the intense language and practice of friendship into evidence of repressed homosexual behaviour."
-Many historiographers, such as Evans, have called Boswell's analysis 'misguided' – as Evans argues, such an approach "collapses in the face of a far more convincing historical literature which has located the emergence of [explicitly] homosexual identities at the end of the nineteenth century."
-As Marsha L. Dutton summarised as editor of the 2017 Companion to Aelred of Rievaulx (the most recent summative on Aelred) that "...there is no way of knowing the details of Aelred's life, much less his sexual experience or struggles."